 |Title||Object Orientation and Problem Solving Strategies|

 This course presents a basic treatment of the use of toolkits, frameworks, and design patterns in object-oriented design and programming.
 The concepts of composition, component reuse, inheritance, and parameterization (templates) are studied and used to develop problem-solving strategies, which are then implemented in one or more current object-oriented languages.
 (Consult the instructor for the language(s) to be used.)
-Three lecture hours and two hours of scheduled laboratory per week, plus extensive programming work outside of class.
+Three lecture hours and three hours of scheduled laboratory per week, plus extensive programming work outside of class.